Cortizo Bifold Doors Cost UK 2026: Full Price Guide

 The range depends on configuration (all panels on one side vs split opening), glass specification, colour, hardware choices, and whether there is a traffic door within the stack.

 Worth mentioning alongside bifolds because many homeowners comparing Cortizo sliding vs bifold end up considering both.
-COR-Vision Plus has an ultra-slim 22mm interlock — slimmer than any bifold — but operates as a sliding door rather than folding.
+Cor Vision Plus Sliding has an ultra-slim 20mm central junction, far slimmer than any bifold's typical 90 to 120mm face, but it operates as a sliding door rather than folding.

 - 2-panel, 3m opening: £6,000 – £8,000